alexandrnikitin/blog/_drafts/a-single-purpose-of-automated-testing.md

 So, coming back to the raised question:
 > FAQ: How should you unit test internals?

 A: It depends.
-If we're talking about unit tests then you're good to tests internals, even more, you're good to test privates if they have to be private and you need to test the logic.
+If we're talking about unit tests then you're good to tests internals directly, even more, you're good to test privates if they have to be private and you need to test the logic.
+If we're talking about higher level tests such as Component then you shouldn't bother about internals.

 To finish all that:
 You absolutely OK not to write tests.
 I'm serious.
-If they won't increase confidence for you or the team then don't do it.
+There are other ways exist to mitigate consequences of bugs.
+If tests won't increase confidence for you or the team then don't do it.
 Don't waste your time, don't waste your colleagues' time.
-Test for the sake of test - they cost.
+Tests for the sake of tests - they cost.